dqlee2/twitter_unemployment/README.md

 ## Software Requirements

 The code in this repository has been written and tested using R 4.3.2.
-The full session information has been listed below:
+The full session information has been listed below.
+Allow for about 5 minutes to install the packages.
+The expected runtime for executing all the replication steps is about 20 hours.
 ```
 R version 4.3.2 (2023-10-31 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)